-• The design team supports this idea and would like to hear more specific ideas from the CAC.
+The design team supports this idea and would like to hear more specific ideas from the CAC.

-- Discuss at future CAC meeting - f) Suggestion/Concern: ADA requirements Ensure larger number of fully accessible units for people with disabilities; increase "visitable" units as well.
+- Discuss at future CAC meeting (interior layout of unit discussion anticipated in September) - f) Suggestion/Concern: ADA requirements Ensure larger number of fully accessible units for people with disabilities; increase "visitable" units as well.